 Students are required to carry personal health/medical insurance throughout their clinical rotations.
 Quarterly based insurance for students may be purchased; further information is available through the counseling office.

-No student will be allowed at clinical site without proof of health insurance.
+No student will be allowed at clinical site without proof of insurance.

-Upon graduation, students are eligible to sit for the International Association of Central Service/Materiel Management Certification Exam, which is honored throughout the world.
+Employability Requirement: Upon graduation, students are eligible to sit for the International Association of Central Service/Materiel Management Certification Exam, which is honored throughout the world.
 Must meet facility eligibility requirements, including a criminal background check, in order to apply for employment.
 Persons with some types of criminal convictions may not be eligible for hire.

 In order to participate in the clinical aspect of the program, students must receive a “No Record On File” report from the Washington State Patrol (there are some exceptions; contact instructor for details), and students must have current immunizations or laboratory verification of immune status.
 This could include, but may not be limited to, Hepatitis B series, Tetanus/Diphtheria, 2-Step Tuberculosis Test, Measles/ Mumps/Rubella, Varicella, and seasonal flu shot as required by contracts with clinical facilities.
 Proof of immunity is required by the last week of the first quarter in order to participate in the clinical portion of the program.

-Must provide a transcript showing high school graduation or completion of a High School Equivalency Exam.
-Must complete CPR for Healthcare Professionals (Adult, Child, Infant and AED) prior to the last week of the first quarter (not included in the program).
+Students must provide a transcript showing high school graduation or completion of a high school equivalency diploma.
+Must complete the American Heart Association’s CPR for Healthcare Professionals (Adult, Child, Infant and AED) prior to the last week of the first quarter (not included in the program).

 |Course #||Course Name||Credits|